Alibaba's Hong Kong listing set to draw more Chinese offerings

 The company, which has no pressing need for the money given that it has around $30 billion of cash on hand and debts of just $21 billion, originally aimed to raise $20 billion when it filed for the listing in June.
 It plans to use the offering's proceeds to fund the expansion of online consumer service platforms and for "digital transformation."

-Each American Depository Receipt listed in New York represents eight shares in Hong Kong.
-The base share sale of 500 million shares would raise $11.3 billion and when the "green shoe" option to sell another 75 million shares is exercised, the deal value would rise to $12.9 billion.
-The bids received are more than enough to cover the green shoe option, the people familiar with the transaction said.
+Eight Hong Kong shares will be equivalent to one American Depository Receipt listed in New York.
+At HK$176 a share, the sale of 500 million shares will raise $11.3 billion.

+If lead managers exercise a so-called "green shoe" option to sell another 75 million shares, the deal value would rise to $12.9 billion.
+This would take place on the listing day or within 30 days afterward.

-Credit Suisse and CICC are leading the share sale, with Citigroup and JPMorgan Chase also taking roles.
+Credit Suisse and CICC are leading the share sale, with Citigroup, Morgan Stanley and JPMorgan Chase also taking roles.